IBM/code-engine-microservices/README.md

 ## 5. Generate Traffic

 Since Code Engine is a fully managed, serverless platform, the number of instances running for each application will auto-scale depending on the maximum number of concurrent requests per instance of incoming traffic to each application.
-In this part of the code pattern, we are going to generate traffic to the `UI` application of Bee Travels and watch the auto-scaling with the number of running instances of our application change with traffic.
+In this part of the code pattern, we are going to generate traffic to the `UI` application of Bee Travels and watch the number of running instances of the application auto-scale based on the changing traffic.
 To do this, run the following steps:

 1. View the Bee Travels project in the UI of IBM Cloud by going to `https://cloud.ibm.com/codeengine/projects` and choose the `Bee Travels` project.